DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 ![windows_snapshot_history_gui](https://i.imgur.com/fI6uhdo.png)

-## KopiaUI
+## KopiaUI in Windows

 While KopiaUI seems like the way to go because of the simple deployment and use, it has a drawback.
 The way the schedule works, where the user must be logged in for backups to take place is something to be very aware of.<br>

-Another thing is that KopiaUI does not really need guidance here.
+Othewise KopiaUI does not really need guidance here.
-It just works for any normal user who is always logged in with one account.
+It just works for any normal use.

 ## Kopia Server in Windows

-Kopia binary is copied in to `C:\Kopia\` and a scheduled task is importet that start kopia on boot in server mode.
+Kopia binary is copied in to `C:\Kopia\` and a scheduled task is imported that start kopia on boot in server mode.
 In server mode kopia runs in the background, with its web server answering at url: `localhost:51515` where it can be managed.